Jeremy-su1/VLMs/README.md

 1. **Open** one of the badges above (or paste the notebook URL into Colab).
 2. **Runtime ▶︎ Run all** — every dependency installs automatically.
-3. **Upload** your images via the left-pane “Files” tab or mount Drive.
-4. **Modify & explore!** Change prompts, visualize your own data, extend code.
+3. **Modify & explore!** Change prompts, visualize your own data, extend code.

 ---